 New Zealand and Australia also offer Working Holiday visas as well.
 The requirements are a bit different for all 3 countries so if you can't get one of the visas, you should try for a different country!

-There are a few other requirements, which will vary depending on which country you are a citizen of.
+There are a few other requirements for a Working Holiday Visa in Japan, which will vary depending on which country you are a citizen of.
 Above is a general list, but be sure to check out this link for a more in depth look at eligibility, procedures, and funds required per country.